syncthing/docs/users/ignoring.rst

   ``some/directory/`` matches the content of the directory, but not the directory itself.
 If you want the pattern to match the directory and its content, make sure it does not have a ``/`` at the end of the pattern.

+.. versionadded:: 1.19.0

+   Default patterns can be configured which will take effect when automatically accepting a folder from a remote device.
+The GUI suggests same the patterns when adding a folder manually.
+In either case, the ``.stignore`` file is created with these defaults if none is present yet.